 Welcome to a smorgasbord of French and American standards

-Arwen Dewey and Victor Janusz have been thrilling Seattle audiences together since 2013 with vintage songs from an eclectic mix of favorites (American icon Cole Porter, French star Charles Trenet...) as well as more recent tunes by REM, Elvis Costello and more.
-We've been featured at Egan's Ballard Jam House, Salty's on Alki, The Swedish Club, The Knife Room, Dorothy's Cabaret, North City Bistro and many other venues around Seattle.
+Arwen Dewey, Victor Janusz and friends have been thrilling Seattle audiences together since 2013 with vintage tunes from an eclectic mix of favorites (Cole Porter, Edith Piaf, Charles Trenet...) as well as more recent hits by REM, Elvis Costello and more.
+We've been featured at Washington Athletic Club, Egan's Ballard Jam House, The Royal Room, Salty's on Alki, The Swedish Club, The Knife Room, Dorothy's Cabaret, North City Bistro and other venues around Seattle.

-Have a free listen to our bonus track, Le Baiser (remastered)-- a revisit à la française to French Kiss from the VJB 2015 release, Living in a Blue State:
+Check out one of our original tracks, Le Baiser (remastered)-- a revisit à la française to French Kiss from the VJB 2015 release, Living in a Blue State:

 Vic says: I am intrigued by the emotional weight of profound change -- upheavals that force individuals to define their beliefs, their sense of justice... their humanity.
 I want these songs to touch people deeply... people from all walks.

 Café Pluvieux is available on Amazon, Spotify, Apple Music, or by shooting me an email!